seeebiii/aws-ugs-lambda/README.md

 Global properties are shared between all functions.
 In this example it saves 10% of the template size in `template.yaml`.
 This is especially useful for environment variables, so you don't miss some important ones.
+However, please take care that you can't use SAM local with this approach anymore - not supported yet.
 10. [step_10](./step_10) changes the packaging and deployment steps.
 It's using SAM local now.
 SAM local provides the commands `sam package` and `sam deploy` to package your artifacts and deploy your stack.
 Under the hood it's the same as `aws cloudformation package` and `aws cloudformation deploy`.
+You can also use `sam validate` to make sure your template is valid according to SAM.
 Take a look at `deploy.sh` and execute it.